Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Crop rotation and the integration of animals alongside crops may help increase fertility.
 Animals excrete the necessary substances for plant growth, which allows for 5x increase in land potential in already deforested areas.

 "Dark soils" are also being scientifically engineered that can support high densities of permanent arable and animal farming.
-This may eliminate the need for deforestation into new areas, and return the water and carbon cycles to their former equilibrium glory if successfully created.
+This may eliminate the need for deforestation into new areas, and return the water and carbon cycles to their former equilibrium glory if successfully created.is available in the soils (pedosphere) and percolates also into aquifers (lithosphere).
+The biosphere store can then uptake this water from the soils, supporting the feedback loop of precipitation.

+### Carbon in the rainforest
+Undisturbed tropical rainforests absorb over 30 tonnes of C/ha/yr, and respire 24.5t C/ha/yr.
+The amount of total carbon stored in all rainforests is around 100 GtC, with 1-3GtC annually absorbed from the atmosphere.

+An individual tree may have little influence on the cycle of water and carbon.
+The rainforest as a whole may create [flying rivers](https://en.wikipedia.org/wiki/Flying_river) due to the sheer amount of water being pumped by transpiration and the temperatures facilitating evapotranspiration.

+### Madiera drainage basin

+### Impact of human activity
+70% of deforestation in the area is cattle ranching.
+In total, deforestaton peaked at 20k km^2^/yr in around 2005.

+The effects of deforestation are wide-ranging.
+Converting trees into pasture increases runoff by 27x.
+Rainforests also have significantly greater humidity and convectional rainfall versus pastures, decreasing the likelihood of cloud formation downwind from them.
+This can cause droughts and greater aridity at a national or global scale.
+Deforestation in one area makes other forests unexposed also more likely to be at risk through environmental degredation, potentially causing a snowballing effect of damages to not only the ecosystem but the carbon and water cycles at large.

+On the carbon cycle, human activity shrinks the carbon store in biomass by betwen 90 and 99% with grass or croplands vesus the rainforest.
+Soils are depleted with less decomposer activity, and have nutrients washed away quickly with rainfall,

+### Management strategies

 ## Case study: the Arctic Tundra